apache/doris/docs/en/docs/sql-manual/sql-functions/date-time-functions/date_trunc.md

 Truncates datetime in the specified time unit.

-date is a legal date expression.
+datetime is a legal date expression.

 unit is the time unit you want to truncate.
 The optional values are as follows: [`second`,`minute`,`hour`,`day`,`month`,`quarter`,`year`]。
+If unit does not meet the above optional values, the result will return NULL.
 ### example

 ```